emimontesdeoca/emimontesdeoca.github.io/_posts/2020-03-06-dynamic-object-generation-expando-object.md

 Also a requirement is that I don't want to be changing the code, eveything should be done by the `administrator`, who will decide which columns should be shown, and he may or may not know the properties in the code.

-TLDR: everything should be dynamic, we have an object with properties and we must make sure that the generated file have `N` properties of that object, but not decided in the code.
+TLDR: everything should be dynamic, we have an object with properties and we must make sure that the generated file have `N` properties of that object, but obviously not hardcoded.

 ## Dynamic columns